Document Holders Position Paperwork Ergonomically For Good Posture

 When referencing documents, the majority of us place paperwork flat on the desk which requires a downward viewing angle.
 This causes discomfort and runs the chances of injury because the neck muscles are twisting and having to strain to read the paperwork.

-The majority of us place paperwork flat on the desk when we read it, which causes a downward viewing angle and twisting of the neck muscles.
-Referencing from paperwork in this way also forces a hunched posture which places strain on the spine and surrounding muscles.
-Document holders (copy holders) help to reduce this twisting and bending of the neck by raising the paperwork off the desk to a more ergonomic angle.
+Referencing paperwork in this way also forces a hunched posture which places a strain on the back, shoulders and surrounding muscles.
+Document holders help reduce strain by raising paperwork off the desk to a more ergonomic height and angle.

 Types of Document Holders

-Inline - Inline document holders are positioned between the keyboard and the monitor, which avoids any un-necessary neck twisting.
+In-line document holders are positioned between the keyboard and monitor, which avoids any un-necessary neck twisting.
 The majority of these copyholders are angle adjustable so that the paperwork can be positioned at a comfortable viewing level.
-There are many inline document holders that combine as a writing slope for a 2-in-1 solution, to provide comfort and posture when writing also.
+Many in-line document holders double as a writing slope which enables good posture when writing.

-Touch typists should consider a copyholder positioned next to and at the same height as their monitor screen.
-For non-touch typists, an inline copy holder positioned between their keyboard and monitor (such as the Clear Slope Pro) is ideal.
+Touch typists should consider a document holder that can be positioned close to the computer screen.
+For non-touch typists, an in-line document holder positioned between the keyboard and monitor is perfect.